joeya20/ENEL592-FinalProject/FinalReport.md

 The SoC I used for bug injection is the [OpenTitan SoC](https://opentitan.org/), which I detailed in assignment 2.
 An excerpt of assignment 2 describing the OpenTitan SoC can be found in the [appendix A](#18-appendix-a-opentitan).

 ## 1.4.
 Bug Selection
-The inserted bugs should be representative of those found in the wild.
+The inserted bugs should be impactful and representative of those found in the wild.
 They should also be "distributed" and affect different parts of the SoC while still being security-critical.
 I relied on the [Hardware CWEs](https://cwe.mitre.org/data/definitions/1194.html) to gain inspiration for candidate bugs.
 The hardware CWEs is a list of common weaknesses found in hardware designs.
 They are not bugs themselves, but are often found in designs as a result of bugs.

 The [2021 CWE Most Important Hardware Weaknesses](https://cwe.mitre.org/scoring/lists/2021_CWE_MIHW.html) contains the most important hardware CWEs of 2021, evaluated using the following criteria:
 1. How frequently is this weakness detected after it has been fielded?